Renovating a Rental Property26-03-2019 | Financial

-Every now and then, it’s a good idea to refresh a rental property in order to stay ahead of the competition and attract new tenants - however it’s important that every penny spent is justified by return on investment.
+Every now and then, it’s a good idea to refresh a rental property in order to stay ahead of the competition and attract new tenants – however, it’s important that every penny spent is justified by a return on investment.
 Before planning an overhaul, big or small, do the maths.
 What’s the budget?
 How much value will it add?
 The right tweaks and changes can help you get the most out of your buy-to-let investment and if you spend the right amount at the outset, you’ll reap the financial rewards further down the line.

 Renovating a rental is about maths and finance above everything else.
 Rental yield, which refers to the rent a property can generate as a proportion of its value, is particularly important to consider in all aspects of a renovation.
 If something isn’t going to add value and generate more money in the long run, is there any point in doing it?

-Although it’s vital to be sensible with money and budgets, there’s some areas of a property that there’s just no point cutting costs on, such as carpets and flooring, paints (opt for the reputable brands and splash out on anti-mould paint for bathrooms) and bathroom fittings.
-With these, you’ll probably end up spending more in the long-run if you go with the cheaper options, rather than splashing out from the outset with good quality materials.
+Although it’s vital to be sensible with money and budgets, there are some areas of a property that there’s just no point cutting costs on, such as carpets and flooring, paints (opt for the reputable brands and splash out on anti-mould paint for bathrooms) and bathroom fittings.
+With these, you’ll probably end up spending more in the long run if you go with the cheaper options, rather than splashing out from the outset with good quality materials.
 Consider your time frames and schedule.
 After all, time is money and the longer you spend on your renovations between tenancies, the longer the property will be vacant which is ultimately a financial hit.
 Schedule any work the day after the previous tenants have left and try and minimise the timescale as much as possible without rushing your chosen tradesmen.
 And speaking of tradesmen, we recommend having a builder you trust to initially look over your property to make recommendations for improvements or upgrades throughout the property.
 A professional opinion could be the difference between making much needed and beneficial changes to the property, and wasting your money on improvements that needn’t be undertaken for years to come.

 These days, the rental market is notoriously competitive and landlords everywhere are looking for ways to give their property the edge, without breaking the bank.
-There’s definitely a few easy and practical wins when it comes to adding value to a house.
-Although carpet is homely and cosy, it can be easily marked, damaged and worn - buy-to-let properties do tend to take a beating.
+There are definitely a few easy and practical wins when it comes to adding value to a house.
+Although carpet is homely and cosy, it can be easily marked, damaged and worn – buy-to-let properties do tend to take a beating.
 How about opting for laminate flooring instead?
 It’s much easier to maintain, looks chic and contemporary and it’s fairly easy to install yourself, saving you money on labour costs.

 Perhaps your property has some kind of selling point that could be maximised.
 This could be something as simple as a cellar that could be transformed and marketed as a wine cellar, simply by fitting a few large wine racks to the wall.
 That way, something not particularly exciting becomes something unique and interesting – and that just might sway it for prospective tenants.